moustafa-m/MECH3895_project/README.md

 ```

 Replace ```number``` with the number of runs you want to do.

+**NOTE:** There is an issue that occurs when the automated tester resets the joint configuration of the Kinova.
+There is currently no handling of errors from the joint trajectory controller.
+So, if the arm collides with an object that blocks its movement, the controller exxits with an error while the Kinova is still in collision.
+This causes the tester to think that the Kinova is back at the desired configuration and then start a planning request.
+This will cause the planner to immediately return a failure most of the time and hence the runs are invalidated.

 ## Third Party Packages
 All third party licenses can be found in their respective folders in this repository and their original repositories linked below.